input-output-hk/cardano-ops/bench/README.md

     3.  deployment state summaries of the cluster components, taken during the **registration** phase of the **benchmark process**:
-        `deployment-explorer.json` and `deployment-producer.json`,

-    4.  `meta/*` – some miscellaneous run metadata,
+        `deployment.json`,

-    5.  `logs/*` – various logs, both deployment, service startup and runtime, for all the nodes (including explorer) and the Tx generator.
+    4.  `logs/*` – various logs, both deployment, service startup and runtime, for all the nodes (including explorer) and the Tx generator.
 This also includes an extraction from the `cardano-db-sync` database.

-    6.  `analysis.json` – a collection of small-output-volume analyses.
+    5.  `analysis.json` – a collection of small-output-volume analyses.

-    7.  `analysis/*` – data extraction based on the available logs.
+    6.  `analysis/*` – data extraction based on the available logs.

-    8.  `tools/*` – the tools used to perform some of the analyses, fetched from the `cardano-benchmarking` repo.
+    7.  `tools/*` – the tools used to perform some of the analyses, fetched from the `cardano-benchmarking` repo.

 2. An archive in the deployment checkout, that contains the exact